Ibrahim Adil Shah II Hawking

-Ibrahim Adil Shah II Hawking is a Deccan painting created by the Persian painter Farrukh Beg in the early 1590s.
+Ibrahim Adil Shah II Hawking is a Deccan painting created in India by the Persian painter Farrukh Beg in the early 1590s.
 It depicts Ibrahim Adil Shah II, the ruler of the Bijapur Sultanate, as a young man riding a horse through a meadow.
-The work is located in the Institute of Oriental Studies of the Russian Academy of Sciences in St. Petersburg.
+The work is now in the Institute of Oriental Studies of the Russian Academy of Sciences in St. Petersburg, as part of the "St Petersburg Album" of Indian miniatures.

 Background

 The painting depicts Ibrahim Adil Shah II, the sultan (ruler) of the Bijapur Sultanate.
 A Persian inscription on the painting reads, "Amal-i Farrukh Beg ast" (transl.
 "This is the work of Farrukh Beg").
 Beg was a Persian painter known for his work in the Mughal court.
 He had spent several years in Bijapur, under the patronage of the sultan.
 This work was painted during Beg's tenure in Bijapur.
 This is apparent from the fact that an inscription on the top-right identifies the subject as a khaqan (emperor), rather than by the lower title of Khan, by which he would have been known in the Mughal court.

 It is dated to c.
 1590–1595.
 This date is also supported by the fact that the sultan had not yet grown a beard.
 This was about the time Beg moved to Bijapur, and thus it is identified as one of his first works in the kingdom.